The Banks are an indispensable part of the day-to-day operations of any business (startups, small businesses, and large enterprises).

 When we were in our growing stage, we had a part-time accountant.
 No one in the company knew where the cheques went and sometimes, cheques were given for clearance even when there was no cash.

 When banks came back to us with questions on bounces, we had no answer.

 It was sheer negligence.

 We were going through a tough time.
-A lot of money was stuck with clients and our “prompt” vendor made the situation worse by getting the same cheque bounced.
+A lot of money was stuck with clients, and our “prompt” vendor made the situation worse by getting the same cheque bounced again and again.

-We walked into few banks.
-Shared our banking financial and future projections with them and showed them our progress.
+We walked into a few banks.
+I shared our banking financial and future projections with them and showed them our progress.

-You just have to convince them with your balance sheets and ITRs.
+You have to convince them about your balance sheets and ITRs.

 To read more about raising funds for startups and small businesses, you can read my next blog “How to raise funds for a startup and small business”.